anpwu/Awesome-Causal-LLM/README.md

 # Large Language Model with Causality

 This repository lists papers on large language model with causality.
+The corresponding survey paper is available as a preprint on [arXiv](https://arxiv.org/abs/2410.15319).

 **Contributor:** [Anpeng Wu](https://scholar.google.com/citations?user=VQ4m6zQAAAAJ).